Print Jobs stuck with the status of "Sent to printer"

 When Bidirectional Support is turned on, a driver component communicates directly with the printer hardware to find out ink/toner levels and the printer’s status.
 Unfortunately, if the printer can’t communicate with the server (maybe because of network issues or because the server is too busy) then the job status may fail to be updated and print jobs will end up stuck in this state.

-Try disabling Bidirectional Support first to see if that gets things working.
+Try following the steps in our article on Bidirectional Support first to see if that gets things working.

 The PaperCut TCP/IP Port is needed to the Hardware Page Checks feature, but can sometimes adversely impact the timing of print jobs especially when used in tandem with other PaperCut features like Watermarking or Grayscale conversion.
 Fortunately, there are two easy ways to fix this.